Dandruff · Prescription Treatment · Ketoconazole

 Access Doctor provides prescription-strength ketoconazole shampoo and other scalp treatments following a GPhC-regulated consultation.
 Discreet, fast delivery.

 Dandruff is most commonly driven by Malassezia globosa — a yeast that naturally colonises the scalp of most adults.
 In susceptible individuals, Malassezia breaks down scalp oils into oleic acid, a byproduct that some scalps react to with inflammation.
 This triggers the accelerated skin cell turnover that produces visible flakes.
+For a full explanation, see our guide to understanding the causes of dandruff.

 Standard shampoos wash away the flakes but do not kill Malassezia.
 Within days, the yeast re-establishes and the cycle begins again.
 This is why most people experience dandruff as a chronic, recurring condition rather than something that goes away after a few washes.